takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 nodeapp_web.4.1w8ou7h4g15f@myvm2    | Server is running on port 3000
 ```

-As you can see the service logs are displayed for all tasks that belong to the service.
+As you can see, the service logs are displayed for all tasks that belong to the service.

 ### Update a service

 Use the `docker service update` command to update the configuration of a service.
-You can basically change the configuration that you specified with `docker service create` with this command.
+You can change the configuration that you specified with `docker service create` with this command.

 ### Rollback service changes

-After you applied changes to your service with the `docker service update` command you can revert to the previous state with the `docker service rollback` command, if needed.
+After you applied changes to your service with the `docker service update` command, you can revert to the previous state with the `docker service rollback` command, if needed.

 ## Manage tasks and containers

 As I mentioned before, you do not manage tasks and containers in the Swarm directly.
-I emphasize this point again, because many expert feel tempted to hack the containers on the lowest level directly when something needs to be fixed asap.
+I emphasize this point again, because many experts feel tempted to hack the containers on the lowest level directly when something needs to be fixed asap.
 If you need to apply changes to your configuration, please reconfigure your services and drive your Swarm with the service configurations.

 If you still need to look inside a container to check something during troubleshooting use the regular `docker container` commands.